[Exclusive] EU fears 'unravelling' of Ethiopia

 "Critical questions to observe will be the cohesion of the national army and the reaction in other [Ethiopian] regions (especially the Southern region and Oromia)," it added.

-The six-page report was drawn up by officials in the EU Council, who help to prepare EU diplomats' talks.
+The seven-page report was drawn up by officials in the EU Council, who help to prepare EU diplomats' talks.

 It was dated 10 November, but fighting between the 250,000-strong separatist forces of the Tigray People's Liberation Front (TPLF), in northern Ethiopia, and the Ethiopian army has only escalated in the past nine days.

-EU foreign ministers will discuss the situation by video-link on Thursday (19 November).
+EU foreign ministers will discuss the crisis by video-link on Thursday (19 November).

 Europe and most African states have been calling for a ceasefire since fighting broke out in early November.